fzramos/product-price-tracking/README.md

 - The scraped data is saved to a local SQLite database which allows for multiple product listings and their prices to be stored
 - Future Planned Improvements:
     - Visualize Price History
-    - Send an email once a target price is hit
+    - send price notifications email to multiple accounts
     - Add more error-handling and logging
     - Schedule this program to run on Windows Start-up
     - Create more programs based on "samsung_price_tracker_scrapper.py" for other products/websites